sexual assault charge

 1. Do not answer police questions.
 Exercise your right to silence beyond confirming your name and address.
 Say clearly: “I wish to remain silent.
 I want a lawyer.”

 2. Contact a criminal lawyer immediately.
 Do not wait.
-The first 24–48 hours matter significantly to the conduct of your defence.
+The first 24 to 48 hours matter significantly.

-3. Do not discuss the allegations with anyone.
-Not friends, not family, and certainly not online or via text.
+3. Do not discuss the allegations with anyone, not friends, not family, and certainly not online or via text message.

 5. Attend all court dates.
 Failing to appear creates serious additional legal problems.